Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Methodology

 \section{Methodology}

-We propose a framework that targets optimization instability in quantum regression via two complementary components.
-First, we introduce a capacity-controlled classical embedding that acts as a \textit{geometric preconditioner}, reshaping the input representation to improve the conditioning of a downstream variational quantum circuit.
-Second, we adopt a \textit{curriculum-driven} training protocol that schedules model capacity and optimization dynamics during learning.
+We target optimization instability in quantum regression with two complementary components.
+First, a capacity-controlled classical embedding acts as a \textit{geometric preconditioner}, reshaping the input representation to improve the conditioning of a downstream variational quantum circuit.
+Second, a \textit{curriculum-driven} training protocol schedules circuit capacity and optimizer dynamics during learning.
 The overall workflow is illustrated in Figure~\ref{fig:schematic}.